Pool Sanitizers, Part 1: Chlorine

 • Chemistry in water: Cl3C3N3O3 + 3H2O → 3HOCl + H3C3N3O3

-Trichlor was originally developed to sustain chlorine throughout the week as a suppelment to liquid chlorine, because non-stabilized liquid chlorine could not last more than a few days in direct sunlight.
+Trichlor was originally developed to sustain chlorine throughout the week as a supplement to liquid chlorine, because non-stabilized liquid chlorine could not last more than a few days in direct sunlight.
 Trichlor is about 55% CYA, which means every bit of the chlorine that is introduced is stabilized.
-Unfortunately, while this is convenient and easy to use, trichlor has become a primary chlorine.
-We at Orenda think of it as an addictive substance, difficult to stop using.
-While trichlor has its benefits as a supplemental chlorine, or in the early few weeks of a season, using it exclusively leads to overstabilization, and other problems.
-As of 2020, there is a major trichlor shortage, which is forcing a change in habits, which we view as a positive thing for pool owners in the long term.

 CYA structures